smartcontractkit/chainlink-automation/docs/PSEUDOCODE.md

 ```

 ### Log Trigger Preprocessing

+Q. Unclear how this is being achieved in pre processing.
+Will there be a coordinator here?

 When an upkeep check result is included in an outcome, the check result should
 not be added to future outcomes.
 This preprocessing filters out check results
 that have already been processed.

 ### Log Trigger Postprocessing

+Q. Is OCR staging same as result queue

 Log trigger postprocessing is a combination of putting eligible results into
 OCR staging and sending retryable results to the retry ticker.
 The last part is
 unique to log triggers and is not applicable to conditionals.